Kvenland: Egil's saga

 Like Hversu Noregr byggdist, Egils saga clearly separates Finland and Kvenland, listing them as neighboring areas.
 However, Finland is not listed in any of the saga's surviving versions, indicating that it might be a later addition by someone who did not recognize Kvenland any more.
 The saga says "eastwards from Namdalen is Jämtland", but actually the direction is southeast.
 Also Hälsingland is southeast, not east, of Jämtland.
 Since it is widely assumed that the Viking compass had a 45 degree rotation of cardinal points, the saga's "east" seems to correspond to the contemporary southeast.

 In chapter XVII Thorolf goes to Kvenland again:

 That same winter Thorolf went up on the fell with a hundred men; he passed on at once eastwards to Kvenland and met king Faravid.

-Had Thorolf gone up to the mountains around his homeland Namdalen and then straight "eastwards", i.e., southeast, he would have first reached Jämtland and then Hälsingland.
-These are the same lands that were listed earlier in the saga.
-If the passage about going "southwest" is taken literally and directly, continuing from Hälsingland across the Gulf of Bothnia Thorolf would have arrived in the southwestern tip of present-day Finland, the center of Finland's Viking period population (see map).

 Again, as with Ohthere, Finns and Kvens are not discussed at the same time.
-The saga tells how Norwegians taxed the Finns, but there is no indication in the saga that the Kvens would have competed with the Norwegians for control of the Finns or lived near or among them.
-Much debate has taken place concerning whether the saga provides truthful information of Iron Age Kvenland by mentioning that the Kvens had a real-sounding 'king' and a 'law' to divide the loot.
-The saga places the confrontation of Norwegians and Karelians in the 9th century.
+The saga tells how Norwegians taxed the Finns.

 Other sources

-Besides Old English Orosius, Hversu Noregr byggdist, Orkneyinga saga and Egil's saga, Kvenland or Kvens are very briefly mentioned in four Icelandic texts from the same era.
+Besides Old English Orosius, Hversu Noregr byggdist, Orkneyinga saga and Egil's saga, Kvenland or Kvens are very briefly mentioned in some Icelandic texts from the same era.
 One of the texts may have been written in Norway.